-I am the Fellow in Management Studies and member of the Governing Body of St Catherine’s College in the University of Oxford and an academic at Loughborough University’s School of Business and Economics.
+I am an academic at Loughborough University’s School of Business and Economics and a Fellow in Management Studies and member of the Governing Body of St Catherine’s College in the University of Oxford.
 My research combines strategic management and management science.

 |Dr Duncan Robertson||Dr Duncan Robertson|

 Dr Duncan A. Robertson MA DPhil (Oxon.)
 BSc (Lond.)
 ARCS CSci CPhys MInstP FHEA FCA